bixb922/crank-organ/doc-software/README.md

 etc etc etc
 ```

 If there is an entry marked ERROR or EXCEPTION, there is some problem to be solved.
-Please report as issue.
+Please report as issue if it's not clear what the problem is.

 Now connect with WiFi and use a browser to use the software.
 See below, there are several options to connect with WiFi.
 The first connection must be done to the Access Point provided by the microcontroller.
-Search the WiFi access points (WiFi networks) available on your PC or cell phone and connect to esp32s3.
-Enter http://esp32s3.local in your browser and wait for the main menu page to show.
+Search the WiFi access points (WiFi networks) available on your PC or cell phone and connect to the ```esp32s3``` access point.
+Enter ```http://esp32s3.local``` in your browser and wait for the main menu page to show.

+Then configure the WiFi capabilities using the General Configuration button on the index page.

 # WiFi capabilities
 You connect to the controller with a browser (Chrome or Firefox) via WiFi.